nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_1/readme.md

 ### The Practice of 'Open'

 Specifically, the "Use, Make, Share" format has been naturally embedded throughout the curriculum and should be a familiar format by now.
-Lesson 2 will cover “Using”.
-Lesson 3 will cover “Making”.
-Lesson 4 will cover “Sharing”.
-Throughout this module, we will pay particular attention to manuscripts and other research products as examples because the previous modules covered “Use, Make, Share” in the context of components with data and software.
+Lesson 2 will cover "Using".
+Lesson 3 will cover "Making".
+Lesson 4 will cover "Sharing".
+Throughout this module, we will pay particular attention to manuscripts and other research products as examples because the previous modules covered "Use, Make, Share" in the context of components with data and software.

 <img src="../images/media/thepracticeofopen.jpg" style="width:100%;height:auto;" />